dani007200964/Shellminator/extras/Assets/DocuPages/ExamplePages/204_commanderPositionIndependentArg_page.md

 Let's say we need to implement a command called `random`.
 As the name suggests, its job is to **generate a random number**.

-The order of parameters **matters**, because swapping them could change the result.
-That’s why **position-independent arguments** are useful—they eliminate confusion by **explicitly naming each parameter**.
+In the syntax used by GCC, the order of function parameters is fixed and cannot be changed, as swapping them could alter the result.
+In contrast, higher-level languages like Python and Matlab allow parameters to be specified using name-value pairs.
+This makes it clear which argument is assigned to which value, reducing potential confusion—although this approach requires a bit more typing.

 Additionally, modern programming languages often implement `random` in **two ways**:
 1. **One argument** → This is treated as the **upper limit**, with `0` as the default lower limit.